Skip to main content

 • At least one model instance is kept running and ready to serve.

-• Uses our fast scaling technology for immediate capacity increases.
+• Uses fast scaling for immediate capacity increases.

 • You pay for this model 24/7.